-In the general case, the actions executed by the call-back function depend on the response transaction type (m\command field), as well as the pktid and trdid fields.
+In the general case, the actions executed by the call-back function depend on the transaction type defined in the payload (m\command, m\pktid and m\trdid fields).
 For sake of simplicity, the call-back function proposed in the example below does not make any distinction between transaction types.